 - Our CARE (Care; Achieve; Respect; Everyone) values are integral to our reward system, reinforced daily and celebrated each week.

-- We teach our pupils to develop a growth mindset from the outset not only in their academic learning but also in their personal and social development and in the wide range of extracurricular activities and clubs which all children are encouraged to access.
+- From the early years (EYFS) we teach our pupils to develop a growth mindset from the outset not only in their academic learning but also in their personal and social development and in the wide range of extracurricular activities and clubs which all children are encouraged to access.

 - In PE and extracurricular sports clubs and sports teams, our children are taught the importance of the Olympic Values of excellence, respect and fairness and are rewarded for displaying these values with our PE stars awards.
 They are offered a wide range of physical activities to increase participation and promote the benefits of a healthy lifestyle.

-- PSHRE is delivered consistently across school through Discovery Education Health and Relationships programme.
+- PSHE and RSE is delivered consistently across school through Discovery Education Health and Relationships programme.